pas-audio-server/pas-core/README.md

 # pas
 Perry's audio server

+*Breaking news:*

-*breaking news: pas is now playing multiple streams of audio simultaneously that were requested from a remote client - it's alive! it's ALIVE.
-IT'S ALIVE*
+pas is now playing multiple streams of audio simultaneously that were requested from a remote client - it's alive! it's ALIVE.
+IT'S ALIVE

 ## Sponsors